13 Things You Shouldn’t Pressure Wash

 Using a high pressure wash to clean your vehicle can actually cause small dents and even chip the paint, leaving it vulnerable to rust.
 If you do use a pressure washer to clean your car, always set it to a low-pressure setting, and never attempt to pressure wash under the hood!
 It could force water into cracks and crevices and cause serious damage.
 If you’re considering going to a car wash instead, here are 7 reasons why you should think again.

 Though tempting, you should never clean out the inside of your gutters with a pressure washer.
 It’s best to remove debris by hand, and then rinse the inside clean with a less intense flow of water.
 Gutters can withstand rainstorms, but not the extreme power of a pressure washer.
-Choose this gutter cleaning tool instead of a pressure washer, and make sure you’re not using your ladder like this.
+Choose this gutter cleaning tool instead of a pressure washer.